-Internal Audit Follow Ups: Are They Really Worth the Effort?
+Internal Audit Follow-Up: Is it Really Worth the Effort?

-This article seeks to dispel some of the mystery surrounding follow-up audits.
-It’s applicable to any organisation’s C-suite as much as it is for professional internal auditors.
+This article dispels some mystery surrounding a follow-up audit.
+It is relevant to any organisation’s C-suite as much as it is for professional internal auditors.

 follow-upAccountability for the follow-up